NikoBK/NikoBK.github.io/_posts/2025-11-5-linux-cpp-networking.md

 If you did everything correct you should see the server say "Client Connection Established" once the client starts, and the client should say: "Succesfully connected to 127.0.0.1:5000".
 With that done, lets try and send some data back and forth.

---
+---

 # III: Sending Data Back and Forth
-Now let us try to make two messages that each contains some variables that we can read and write back and forth to make the server and client communicate with eachother.
+Now let's try to make two messages that each contains some variables that we can read and write back and forth to make the server and client communicate with eachother.

 In `constants.hpp` for both `server` and `client` add the following two constants:
 ```cpp